11 ways to protect the intellectual property of your online course

 I am very aware of the fact the despite my growing competition daily and the number of people that are now out there trying to take some of my market with my own content, they will never be me which means they are never going to be a threat.

-You are the biggest trademark of your IP, so although we need to keep half an eye open, don’t let the fear of your IP being copied be a barrier to you changing people’s lives.
+You are the biggest trademark of your intellectual property, so although we need to keep half an eye open, don’t let the fear of your intellectual property being copied be a barrier to you changing people’s lives.